chunkysteveo/OpenEPaperLink-HA-Weatherman/README.md

 # OpenEPaperLink-HA-Weatherman
-Wetherman EPaper display using OpenEPaperLink and the HA Integration
+Wetherman EPaper display using OpenEPaperLink and the HA Integration.
+Shows current weather state and temperature, the next four hour forecast, and the next four day forecast.
+Also shows Moon phase.

 ![Epaper Tag using Weatherman data](/20230925_143005.jpg?raw=true "Example")